tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 [Mastering Linux Man Pages - A Definitive Guide](https://www.youtube.com/watch?v=RzAkjX_9B7E) by Linux Training Academy

+## Basic Commands

+Tên file có space thì phải để trong double quote.

+`less "My excellent file.txt"`

+- `cp` to copy files
+- `mv` to move & rename files

+`rm` to remove files `rmdir` to remove empty directories.
+(Use **ls `-a`** to check whether a directory is empty or not).
+The rm command also has options for removing non-empty directories with all their subdirectories, read the Info pages for these rather dangerous options.\
+The interactive behavior of the rm, cp and mv commands can be activated using the -i option.
+In that case the system won't immediately act upon request.
+Instead it will ask for confirmation, so it takes an additional click on the Enter key to inflict the damage.
+Customize your shell environment to make this option the default.

+`mv ../filename.txt .` move to current directory

+rename directory `mv Oldfolder Newfolder`

+`mkdir dir1 dir2` create multiple directories in one go

+`mkdir -p x/y/z` create nested directories in a single command.
+The `-p` switch create parents directories.

+cp 2 files into 1 directory: `cp <filename> <filename1> <foldername>/`

+`cp -r /path/to/source/directory /path/to/destination/directory` cp directory.
+Lưu ý là `directory` chứ ko phải `directory/` (sẽ copy content).
+[Read more](https://www.freecodecamp.org/news/how-to-copy-a-directory-in-linux-with-the-cp-command/).

+`-R` recursive copy (copy all underlying files and subdirectories).
+The general syntax is `cp [-R] fromfile tofile`

+`df` (which stands for _disk full_ or _disk free_) show how much of your disk is still free; information about the partitions and their mount points\
+supports the `-h` or _human readable_ option which greatly improves readability

+How can you find out which partition a directory is on?
+Using the `df` command with a dot (.) as an option shows the partition the current directory belongs to, and informs about the amount of space used on this partition

+The **df** command only displays information about active non-swap partitions.
+These can include partitions from other networked systems

+since the search path contains only paths to directories containing executable programs, **which** doesn't work for ordinary files.
+The **which** command is useful when troubleshooting "Command not Found" problems.\
+Using the `which` command also checks to see if a command is an alias for another command `which -a ls`.
+If this does not work on your system, use the alias command: `alias ls`

+## find & locate

+These are the real tools, used when searching other paths beside those listed in the search path (using `which`).

+`find` sfind files and directory in a directory hierarchy.
+This command not only allows you to search file names, it can also accept file size, date of last change and other file properties as criteria for a search.
+The most common use is for finding file names: `find <path> -name <searchstring>`\
+This can be interpreted as "Look in all files and subdirectories contained in a given path, and print the names of the files containing the search string in their name" (not in their content).

+- filter by file type, file name and a number of other options.
+- Another application of find is for searching files of a certain size

+One of the most useful features of `find` is its ability to execute arbitrary shell commands against each file that matches the search.
+For example:

+- count total number of lines in all files and sub-directories under the current directory.
+- run a string replacement using `sed` against all files under the current directory
+- find all file under `.` that have the `.jpg` extension and print out the width x height of each image.

+ When using `which` to remove files, it is best to first test without the `-exec` option that the correct files are selected, after that the command can be rerun to delete the selected files.

+After cloning a repository or un-zipping an archive.
+You'll wonder "How many files are here and where is everything?" => `find .`.
+Nếu nhiều quá thì `find . | less` and use `/` to search for something you might be interested in.

+**Examples:**

+`find .` print all files and directories in and under the current directory.

+`find . -name *.py`\
+`find . -not -name *.py`

+`find . -not -name '*.py' -delete` => delete all, keep only `.py`.
+Use single quote to pass wildcard pattern _unchange_ in this case.

+### locate

+Later on (in 1999 according to the man pages, after 20 years of find), `locate` was developed.
+This program is easier to use, but more restricted than find, since its output is based on a file index database that is updated only once every day.
+On the other hand, a search in the locate database uses less resources than find and therefore shows the results nearly instantly.
+Most Linux distributions use `slocate` these days, security enhanced locate, the modern version of locate that prevents users from getting output they have no right to read.
+On most systems, locate is a symbolic link to the slocate program

 ## Alias

 `alias` list all alias in your terminal